 About this coral.
 A few months ago I was totally obsessed about finding some coral for my house.
 But since I never would want to encourage anybody to go and harvest real coral to sell, I was looking for some ceramic ones.
 I had seen it in some US web shops and I totally wanted to have it.
 I had to have it!
 I was totally convinced I would not be happy for another day if I didn’t get me some.

 But alas none of the websites shipped internationally.
 So I whined about my misfortune and my obsession on Twitter.
 Several friends started to chime in.
-Beth even looked if she could find me a store that would ship to me.
 And then someone suggested I’d buy some fake ones and spray paint it.

 So then I became equally obsessed by finding a plastic coral I could give the white paint treatment.
 The animal supply stores didn’t carry any and the ones the garden center had were all in the wrong shapes.
 So I searched until I found an aquarium store (those are hard to find these days btw, people apparently don’t have aquariums anymore).
 You know what the man in that store told me “ we don’t have coral because we sell sweet water fish”.
 What!
 Coral is from the sea and therefore has no place in a sweet water aquarium?
 What about that ridiculous plastic school bus you are selling then or that castle!!!